-Falkirk Council Service and School Improvement Team collected feedback from a range of planning events for senior leadership teams that were held in 2017/18.
+Falkirk Council Service and School Improvement Team collected feedback from a range of planning events for senior leadership teams that were held in 2017 to 2018.
 Participants said that they benefited from the following aspects of these events:

-- individual improvement coaching and support from the Scottish Government Improvement Adviser and their link Team Managers; and
+- individual improvement coaching and support from the Scottish Government Improvement Adviser and their link team managers

-As a result of this feedback and building on the clear benefits of collaboration, a bespoke 'Planning for Improvement' programme was developed and delivered in 2018/19.
+As a result of this feedback and building on the clear benefits of collaboration, a bespoke 'Planning for Improvement' programme was developed and delivered in 2018 to 2019.
 This programme focused on a practicum approach to the management of improvement and included improvement methodology coaching.

 A key element in the delivery of the 'Planning for Improvement' programme was enabling participants to have planned and protected time to work together, with a focus on: